ShiJbey/Anansi/README.md

 ### Why use Ink?

 [Ink](https://www.inklestudios.com/ink/) is a great scripting language for creating branching narrative experiences.
 It's been battle-tested in multiple commercial games.
-It provides enough end-sure flexibility to allow frameworks like Calypso to leverage it as the content-authoring back-end.
+It provides enough end-sure flexibility to allow frameworks like Anansi to leverage it as the content-authoring back-end.
 If you want to become more familiar with Ink, please check out [Inkle Studio's website](https://www.inklestudios.com) and their portfolio of narrative games.

 ### Can I use my own UI?

 Yes.
-Calypso is UI-agnostic.
+Anansi is UI-agnostic.
 The UI prefabs that come with it help you get up and running faster than starting from scratch.

+### Wasn't this project named Calypso?
+Why Anansi?

+Yes it was.
+I had named it after Naomie Harris' character [Tia Dalma/Calypso](https://en.wikipedia.org/wiki/Tia_Dalma) in Pirates of the Caribbean.
+However, the greek mythology around Calypso, as depicted in the Odyssey, is better known and I didn't want the two that directly associated.

+[Anansi](https://en.wikipedia.org/wiki/Anansi) is an Akan storytelling diety, often depicted as a spider.
+So, the name fits perfectly.
+Plus Anansi makes for a bangin' logo.